Viessmann: Profile

 With 22 production companies in 12 countries and worldwide with sales companies, agencies and trade partners in 74 countries, Viessmann is internationally oriented.
 More than 54 percent of turnover is generated abroad.

-Since January 2022, the Viessmann Group has been managed by two leaders.
-Maximilian Viessmann has assumed responsibility for whole group as CEO, while Ulrich Hüllmann fulfills the position of the CFO.

 For the company's 100th anniversary in 2017, a new research and development center was inaugurated at the headquarters in Allendorf in the presence of German Chancellor Angela Merkel.
 With a volume of 50 million euros, the "Technikum" represents the largest single investment in the history of the company.

 Viessmann is also active in the fields of investment, real estate and VC/O. Viessmann Investment develops growth potential and new markets through targeted acquisitions in medium-sized companies.
 Viessmann Real Estate deals with real estate, hotels and catering.
 VC/O is Viessmann's digital unit, which observes and shapes developments with regard to digitalisation and new business models.
 The VC/O includes, among others, the Maschinenraum in Berlin.

 The Viessmann Group includes Viessmann Kraft-Wärme-Kopplung GmbH (formerly ESS Energie Systeme & Service GmbH) as a producer of combined heat and power units, and Schmack Biogas Service GmbH as a market leader in the biogas sector.
 The group also includes the French medium boiler manufacturers Stein Energie and Sodiet (Viessmann Industrie France), as well as Viessmann Eis-Energiespeicher GmbH.

 In 2012, the Viessmann Group acquired 100 percent of shares in Viessmann Kältetechnik AG in Hof.
 The company is one of the most important manufacturers of temperature-controlled rooms for trade and industry.
 In addition, the Finnish Norpe Group, the leading Scandinavian manufacturer of commercial refrigeration units, finned products and cooling units for the food retail trade, was acquired in 2013.

 In September 2016, Viessmann launched heizung.de, an information and advice portal aimed specifically at end users such as new builders and refurbishment companies.
 Viessmann has also been operating the start-up company Builder Wattx in Berlin since 2016.

 Viessmann Investment also has holdings in the Polish manufacturer Kospel, which produces instantaneous water heaters, electric boilers and hot water storage tanks, Pewo (a specialist in heat transfer stations for local and district heating based in Dresden) and the installation and service provider for complex central heating systems Thermowise in South Africa.
 The portfolio of Viessmann Investment also includes LämpöYkkönen (full-range supplier for heat pumps in Finland), the electrical and infrared heating manufacturer Etherma in Austria and the British online retailer for Viessmann products and spare parts, Viessmann Direct in England.

 Also in 2018, the company built a solar park next to its headquarters in Allendorf to cover up to 7 percent of the company's own electricity requirements.
 The plant has an output of 2 MW and was built without state subsidies.
 Instead, the project is financed by the company's own consumption of electrical energy.

 The company also operates the Allendorf airfield.